 How Payments Get Split

-Retirement accounts, pensions, and annuities often name a trust as the beneficiary.
-When those payments arrive, the trustee needs clear rules for dividing them between principal and income.
-Arizona provides a structured approach.
+A qualified plan, pension, or annuity contract often names a trust as the beneficiary.
+When those payments arrive, the trustee needs clear rules for dividing them.
+The income tax treatment of each payment drives the allocation between principal and income.

 To the extent that a payment is characterized as interest or a dividend, or a payment made in lieu of interest or a dividend, a trustee shall allocate it to income.
 The trustee shall allocate to principal the balance of the payment and any other payment received in the same accounting period that is not characterized as interest, a dividend or an equivalent payment.

-A.R.S. § 14-7418(A)If a payment clearly identifies an interest or dividend portion, that part goes to income and the rest goes to principal.
-When no portion is labeled as interest or dividends but the payment is required to be made, ten percent goes to income and the balance to principal.
-If the payment is entirely discretionary or represents the full amount owed, it all goes to principal.
+A.R.S. § 14-7418(A)If a payment clearly identifies an interest or dividend portion, that part goes to income.
+The rest goes to principal.
+When no portion is labeled as interest or dividends but the payment is required, ten percent goes to income and the balance to principal.
+If the payment is entirely discretionary, it all goes to principal.

 Special Rules for Marital Deduction Trusts